-With many years experience working to help others meet their potential, I am committed to working inclusively with individuals of all ages, genders, cultures, ethnicities, sexualities and abilities.
+I have many years’ experience working to help others meet their potential and I am committed to working inclusively with individuals of different age, gender, culture, sexual orientation.

 Training, qualifications & experience

-In the UK I have experience working in the NHS with individuals with acute mental illness; In the charity sector with women surviving domestic violence and sexual abuse; In community counselling services; and care management for people with brain injuries and neurological conditions.
+In the UK I have experience working in the NHS with individuals with acute mental illness; in the charity sector with women surviving domestic violence and with the Irish community, many of whom are survivors of institutional abuse; in community counselling services; and care management for people with brain injuries and neurological conditions.

 Accredited register membership